mnemnion/JLpeg.jl/Plans.md

   - [x]  Macros
     - [X]  Get rid of the clunky tuple forms of `@grammar` and `@rule` by getting the escaping rules for the macro correct.
+  - [X]  All `CaptureInst`s same struct w. distinct Pattern subtype
+  - [X]  Un-pirate: shadow operators with a definition which falls back to Base, don't extend Base for operators directly.
+    - [X]  Separate module JLpeg.Combinators for exporting the operators directly.
+           They'll still work in `@rule` and `@grammar`.

 [Trees]: https://github.com/JuliaCollections/AbstractTrees.jl